ramonmg12/ramonmg12/README.md

 **English:**
 I am an Electronics Engineer focused on IoT, embedded systems, cloud connectivity and automation.
-I enjoy building solutions where hardware, software, and networking work together in real-time.
+I enjoy building solutions where hardware, software, and networking work together in real time.
 I like engineering challenges that require innovation, problem-solving and real-world impact.

 **Español:**